arangodb/arangodb-java-driver/tutorial/Tutorial.md

 }
 ```

-Get all documents with the name Homer from collection firstCollection and iterate over the result:
+Get all documents with the name `Homer` from the collection using an AQL query
+and iterate over the results:

 ```java
 String query = "FOR t IN firstCollection FILTER t.name == @name RETURN t";